awsdocs/aws-opsworks-user-guide/doc_source/opscm-starterkit.md

    * opsworks-demo:  ec0fe46314
    ```

 1. You are now ready to add or bootstrap nodes to your Chef Automate server\.
-You can automate the association of nodes by following steps in [Adding Nodes Automatically in AWS OpsWorks for Chef Automate](opscm-unattend-assoc.md), or add nodes one at a time by following steps in [Add Nodes for the Chef Server to Manage](opscm-addnodes.md)\.
+You can automate the association of nodes by following steps in [Add nodes automatically in AWS OpsWorks for Chef Automate](opscm-unattend-assoc.md), or add nodes one at a time by following steps in [Add nodes individually](opscm-addnodes-individually.md)\.

 ## \(Alternate\) Use Berkshelf to Get Cookbooks from a Remote Source<a name="opscm-berkshelf"></a>